coolgoagle/idm-trial-reset/README.md

 Thanks to [J2TEAM](https://github.com/J2TEAM) for the base scripts

 If you can, [buy a license from IDM](https://secure.internetdownloadmanager.com/buy_idm.html) to support their developers.
+This can be used both for resetting the trial or registering locally

 ## Downloading